donfiguerres/COVID-19-Tracker-PH/tracker/index.md

 ---
 layout: tracker
-title: "COVID-19 Tracker Philippines"
+title: "COVID-19 Tracker Home"
-description: "Open source COVID-19 tracker for the Philippines"
+description: "Tracker home page"
 ---

-# COVID-19 Tracker Philippines

 This serves as a supplementary tracker for the [COVID-19 Tracker](https://www.doh.gov.ph/covid19tracker) maintained by the